jeremiahforsythe/jeremiahforsythe/README.md

 My name is Jeremiah Forsythe

 I am a Cyber security Researcher,technology enthusiast and life long learner.
-Im constantly bored with the world around me and Cyber security and learning Programming gives me drive and passion i need in life.
-When i have time im also passionate about the Forex and crpyto markets
+Im constantly bored with the world around me and Cyber security and learning Programming gives me the  drive and passion I need in my  life.
+When I have time im also passionate about the Forex and crpyto markets

 ## Current Certifications